How to Automate Sales on Your Online Jewelry Store

 Incorporating 360-degree jewelry product photography into your visual process will allow shoppers to have a better and clearer understanding of what they will be receiving when they make a purchase.
 Shoppers are empowered when you transfer control to your shoppers and let them design their own shopping experience.
-Shoppers are able control which angles of your jewelry product to see and makes them feel that you’re not hiding any product flaw from them.
+Shoppers are able to control which angles of your jewelry product to see and it makes them feel that you’re not hiding any product flaw from them.

 Creating 360-degree jewelry product videos has never been so simple.
 Traditionally, 360-degree product videos require a trained professional full photography kit.
 We’ve condensed decades of technology and photography knowledge into the GemLightbox jewelry photography system.
-There’s no training required meaning that anyone with a smartphone on your team can shoot beautiful images and videos.
+There’s no training required, meaning that anyone on your team with a smartphone can shoot beautiful images and videos.
 Watch the video below to see how easy it can be to record a perfect 360-degree jewelry product video.

 Save your precious time by scheduling your social media posts well in advance.
 We’ve discussed previously that the key to success on social media is consistency.
-For your Facebook and Instagram accounts (every jeweller should at least be on these platforms), you’d want to be posting at a minimum daily to both your Instagram feed and story.
+For your Facebook and Instagram accounts (every jeweler should at least be on these platforms), you’d want to be posting at a minimum daily on both your Instagram feed and story.
 To make sure you never miss out on a post, consider using a scheduler such as Buffer or Hubspot.

-Utilising a chatbot on your website
+Utilizing a chatbot on your website

 Your website visitors are more like to purchase from you if all their objections and questions are handled well.
 Previously, chatbots and other artificial intelligence were only available to larger businesses.
 However, technology has progressed significantly within the last decade making chatbots very accessible to smaller businesses.
 By using a chatbot, you can answer up to 80% of customers questions, instantly!
 The tricky part, of course, is setting it up.
-It’s up to you as to decide whether or not you want the chatbot to assist with questions, capture leads, or nurture them.
+It’s up to you to decide whether or not you want the chatbot to assist with questions, capture leads, or nurture them.
 In either way, chatbots generate predictive analytics which you can you to drive sales.

 Automatic cart abandonment

-It’s important to have data on your customers as it will allow you to better understand their behaviour and create tailored marketing and sales strategies for each group.
+It’s important to have data on your customers as it will allow you to better understand their behavior and create tailored marketing and sales strategies for each group.
 The best way to store your customers’ data is in a customer relationship management system (CRM).
 Using your data, you can see when a customer had last purchased a product from you.
-You can set up automatic re-engagement email campaigns centred around trigger points such as the last time they purchased from you or when they last interacted with you.
+You can set up automatic re-engagement email campaigns centered around trigger points such as the last time they purchased from you or when they last interacted with you.
 Entice your customers with simple re-engagement emails that offer complimentary shipping, a free gift, a special discount of even try to push them to another channel such as social media to get them engaged with your business.